umerjaved178/umerjaved178/README.md

 ## I’m a Frontend Enthusiast, Coding Geek, and Problem Solver!
 - 💡 Building something amazing - coming soon baby 😉
-- 👯 If you are savvy at creativity, hit me up to change the world together
+- 👯 If you are savvy at distribution, hit me up to change the world together
 - 🥅 2023 Goals: building and testing products
 - 📫 You can reach me out at umerjaved178@gmail.com
 - ⚡ Fun fact: Have strong entrepreneurial insights